Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
-This fuction is called to initiate an account transaction.
+This function is called to initiate an account transaction.
 The payload should be a dictionary containing payment information with the following parameters:

-* ```amount``` : The minimum amount for NGN account payments is N200; For GBP and EUR payments, the minimum amount is 1.
+* ```amount```: The minimum amount for NGN account payments is N200; For GBP and EUR payments, the minimum amount is 1.
 * ```currency```: This payment option supports NGN, GBP, and EUR.
 * ```email```,
 * ```firstname```,